GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 Scores in accessibility, best practices and SEO are 100 across all pages, with the following exceptions:
 - A slight dip in accessibility on wainwright-fells (97) which relates to the colours used in the fell lists (see contrast section).
 - A slight dip in SEO on get-in-touch mobile only (97).
-I will see if I have fixed this.
+This is due to the size of tap targets.
+This is something to look into further improving during the next phase of development.

 Performance scores vary across the pages and between desktop and mobile.
 The best being 95 (Home page on desktop) and the poorest 35 (Wainwright Fells on mobile).
 It is important to the scope of the site that it includes numerous high quality images and all images are sized to the smallest possible for the biggest screen sizes.
 I trialled converting all images to a webp format (suggestion from lighthouse to improve performance) and while this increased the performance at desktop level it drastically reduced performance at mobile level.
 I therefore chose to revert to jpeg and png formats.